CodyLRobertson/BEGINNER_Python_RockPaperScissors/README.md

 # Beginner_RockPaperScissors
 This is a beginner program to play the classic game, Rock-Paper-Scissors.

-TO READ CHANGELOG, SWITCH TO BLAME OR ORIGINAL VIEW
+TO READ CHANGELOG, SWITCH TO BLAME OR RAW VIEW
 -----------CHANGELOG----------
 01/08/17
 Added Exception handling.